-On 1st July 2019 I leave the comfort and safety of my UK life and fly to Seattle.
-After a busy couple of days there sorting out my food supplies, I’ll head off on the 4th of July to hike the Pacific Crest Trail.
+On 1st July 2019 I left the comfort and safety of my UK life to fly to Seattle.
+After a busy couple of days there sorting out my food supplies, started my Pacific Crest Trail hike on the 4th of July.

 The Pacific Crest Trail (PCT) is a 2650 mile long distance walking trail across the U.S.A.

-I’m hiking south bound, starting at the Canadian Border – walking through the States of Washington, Oregon and California – until I reach the Mexican Border.
+I’m hiked south bound, starting at the Canadian Border – walking through the States of Washington, Oregon and California – until I reached the Mexican Border.

-I’ll be carrying all my kit and camping on trail.
-I’ll pass through towns about once a week to pick up food resupply, shower, charge my phone etc.
+I carried all my kit and camping gear.
+I passed through towns about once a week to pick up food resupply, shower, charge my phone etc.

 Four years ago, as I approached a significant birthday, I admitted to myself that I wasn’t living the life and adventures I’d dreamed off.

 I’d been waiting for my circumstances to change but changing they were not.

 I decided it was time to stop putting my life on hold.
 And I tentatively started having adventures on my own.
 Each year I’ve got a bit bolder and braver:

 I hiked the Pacific Crest Trail because the idea of spending 5 months walking in nature – in dramatic beauty – felt like a dream.
 I knew it will be hard.
 So hard that I’d want to quit many times.
 But I also knew that I’d love it and be changed by it.